 As an experienced restorative dentist, Dr. Gerald offers several restorative dental services to replace any number of missing teeth.
 If you are missing one or several consecutive teeth, Dr. Gerald can provide you with a dental bridge in Vienna, VA.
-He will work with you to create a custom dental treatment plan that meets your oral health concerns.
+He will work with you to create a custom dental bridge treatment plan that meets your oral health concerns.

 A dental bridge is a dental prosthetic that restores consecutive missing teeth.
-Our modern dental bridges look and feel like natural teeth, We can secure a bridge in place by attaching it to adjacent teeth or dental implants.
-Dental bridges are an effective way to restore the appearance and function of your smile, as well as improve your ability to speak clearly and chew food comfortably.
-Dr. Gerald helps our patients discover the best dental restoration for their needs, whether it’s a dental bridge, denture, or implants.
+Dental bridges are an effective way to restore the appearance and function of your mouth.
+They can improve your ability to speak clearly and chew food comfortably.

 Dental Bridges in Vienna, VA

 A dental bridge is a cosmetic tooth replacement that consists of two or more dental crowns, also known as abutment teeth.
 The abutments act as anchors that support the prosthetic teeth (or pontics) in between them.
-A pontic is made from a type of high-strength porcelain called Zirconia.
-Natural teeth or dental implants on both sides of the gap support these pontics.
-There are three main types of dental bridges.

 The Dental Bridge Procedure

 First, he will start the traditional dental bridge procedure by numbing your mouth.
 Then, he will prepare the abutment teeth for their dental crowns by smoothing them down and carefully shaping them.
 Next, he will clean your mouth and take a digital impression of your teeth using the Trios 5 scanner.
-Dr. Gerald wil send these impressions to our dental lab for fabrication.
+Dr. Gerald will send these impressions to our dental lab for fabrication.

 Removable vs. Fixed Dental Bridges

-A dental bridge is essentially a row of teeth fused together to make one dental prosthetic.
-There are several ways to secure a bridge.
 A removable dental bridge is not a permanent solution for your missing teeth.
-They are typically used as a temporary solution while the final fixed bridge is being created in a dental lab.
+The removable bridge is a temporary solution while you wait for the final fixed bridge from the dental lab.
 This is because removable bridges do not help retain the bite.

 Dental Bridge FAQs